Scheduling multiple agile Earth observation satellites with multiple observations: Conclusions

 We also develop a CG-based framework to solve a decomposition of the flow formulation.
 A label-setting algorithm is introduced for solving the pricing problems.
 We compare the flow model and two CG-heuristics, in which the pricing problem is solved by a label-setting algorithm and by an IP-solver, respectively.
 The computational results indicate that the flow formulation efficiently obtains optimal solutions on small instances for conventional satellite scheduling, while the CG-heuristic has superior performance for scheduling agile satellites, and the dedicated pricing solver is clearly better than the IP-solver for pricing.
 The proposed CG-framework also provides a tight upper bound that allows to effectively evaluate the quality of heuristic solutions.

-Future research for agile satellite planning can be oriented in several directions.
-The objective function can be adjusted to incorporate completion times for the user-required missions, since rapid response plays a very important role in many observation missions, for instance in case of natural disasters.
-A more accurate modelling of data transmission constraints is also an avenue for future research.
-Finally, another planning complexity that has recently received some research attention but which deserves to be further explored, is related to the anticipation of uncertainty, for instance regarding cloud coverage.
+A topic for future research can be to adjust the objective function to incorporate completion times for user-required missions, since rapid response plays a very important role in many observation missions, for instance in case of natural disasters.
+In addition, future work could focus on incorporating further operational factors such as cloud uncertainty and telemetry, tracking, and command scheduling, as well as modeling data transmission limitations more accurately.
+One possible approach is to represent downlink opportunities as dynamic time-dependent resource constraints~\citep{xiang2024hierarchical}.
+These extensions will further improve the realism and applicability of the proposed framework.